logic-tools/nadea/Isabelle/README.md

 ---

-This folder is not longer maintained.
+This folder is no longer maintained.

 Based on: